Thank you for your interest in Swedish Medical Center’s adult and junior volunteer program.

 Cancer resource center

-Swedish’s cancer resource center in Denver offers a one-stop comprehensive resource for cancer patients and their families to receive information and assistance.
+Swedish’s cancer resource center offers a one-stop comprehensive resource for cancer patients and their families to receive information and assistance.
 Our center is associated with the American Cancer Society, and is operated by staff and volunteers trained to assist individuals in finding and obtaining cancer resources, including appointment management, chaplaincy services, educational and emotional support services, integrated health services (acupuncture, massage), nutritional and palliative care services, wigs, and social work services and support groups.
 Volunteer positions are available Monday through Friday 8:00am - 4:00pm.
 Contact us now to be a part of this exciting program and help make a difference in a cancer patient's life!

 Looking for dynamic volunteers to assist in our GI lab!
 Primary responsibilities include assessing unit nutrition needs, complete the order form and fax or take down to food and nutrition services, stock patient refreshment area and linen in rooms, maintain inventory of patient discharge folders, stuff folder, assemble scope ID tags, and store folders and report need to order folders and contents as necessary.
 Assist with wipe down and make carts after out-patient leaves.
 Escort patients and family members to and from waiting room and transport discharged patients down to valet by wheelchair or escort the ambulatory patient.
 Answer phones and miscellaneous office and filing duties.
 Positions available on Tuesdays, Wednesdays and Thursday mornings.